 ⇨ Submit TA Deployment Form

-We ask that new graduate students who have been offered assistantships and/or scholarships fill out the TA Deployment Form at least 5 weeks before the start of term.
+We ask that new graduate students who have been offered a teaching or research assistantship (TA/RA) fill out the TA Deployment Form at least 5 weeks before the start of term.

 When You Arrive